vvv-school/submission_instructions/README.md

 - 🔘 Click on this [**`invitation link`**](https://classroom.github.com/a/8L9SabAP).
 - ✅ **Accept the assignment**.
 A new _private_ repository :lock: will be assigned to you, containing an exact copy of these instructions.
 You'll be notified via email when the repository is ready.
 - :arrow_up: [**`Upload`**](https://help.github.com/articles/adding-a-file-to-a-repository) the following files (as PDF) to your new repository:
+  - The **application form** filled in in all its parts (make sure you specify IEEE-RAS membership if you want to apply for a travel grant or benefit of discounted fee).
+The application form is available here.
   - Your **CV**.
-  - A short **Research Statement** with your name, affiliation, email, indication whether you apply for the IEEE travel grant.
-In case you want to apply for the travel grant you need to add your IEEE membership number.
+  - A short **Research Statement** with your name, affiliation, email, if you apply for the IEEE travel grant specify the reasons.
   - One **recommendation letter**.

+Documents can be updated until the deadline, therefore we strongly suggest that you get familiar with the procedure and start uploading the material a few days before the deadline.

 We will get back to you soon! :watch: